Alonso-del-Arte/chess/doc/Variants.md

 be checkmate if Black has no way to get out of check under the rules of regular chess either.

 This variant would be very cumbersome for playing on a physical board.
+At the very least, it would be necessary to have two chess sets from which to draw pieces to place.

 ## Power-up by capture